fastrgv/Asud/README.md

 The console terminal lists the logical sequences of digit states.

-If that first search fails, it then searches for a consistent x-cycle chain that generates any [Cyan-colored] deletable cells that can see both Blue & Red colors.
+If that first search fails, it then searches for a consistent x-cycle chain that generates any [Cyan-colored] deletable cells that can see both Blue & Red colored chain links.
 Again, the console terminal lists the logical sequences of digit states.
 Note that a consistent sequence can be read backwards if one reverses the color interpretations, i.e. Red=On, Blue=Off.